apache/iceberg/docs/integrations/dell.md

 The related problems of catalog usage:

-1. The [pyspark.sql.SparkSession.catalog](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.SparkSession.catalog.html#pyspark.sql.SparkSession.catalog) won't access the 3rd-party catalog of Spark.
-So please use DDL SQL to list all tables and namespaces.
+1. The [pyspark.sql.SparkSession.catalog](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.SparkSession.catalog.html#pyspark.sql.SparkSession.catalog) won't access the 3rd-party catalog of Spark, so please use DDL SQL to list all tables and namespaces.

 ### Flink

-For example, to use the Dell ECS catalog with Flink 1.14, you can create a Flink environment like:
+For example, to use the Dell ECS catalog with Flink 1.14, you should create a Flink environment like:

 ```sh
 wget https://repo1.maven.org/maven2/org/apache/iceberg/iceberg-flink-runtime-1.14/0.14.0/iceberg-flink-runtime-1.14-0.14.0.jar